Andrew Wood – with images by John Gould and Steve Jones

 Observing Open Clusters

 The “Jewel Box”, (NGC 4755), above, can be seen with the naked eye, or easily picked up using binoculars, as a small knot of stars near the second brightest star in the Southern Cross, Mimosa (beta-Crucis).
-It makes a wonderful telescopic object.
+It makes a wonderful telescopic object, with different coloured stars.
+NGC 4677 has a magnitude of 4.2, is 10 arcminutes in size and 7,600 Light Years from Earth.

 101.2.2 – Globular Clusters